Swiip/generator-gulp-angular/README.md

 ## Why generator-gulp-angular ?

-This generator aims to takes the best from others generators like generator-angular, ngTailor and generator-gulp-webapp to offers the best workflow to start an application with AngularJS powered by Gulp!
+This generator combines the best features of other generators like [generator-angular](https://github.com/yeoman/generator-angular), [ngTailor](https://github.com/lauterry/generator-ngtailor) and [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) into an optimal workflow for starting applications with AngularJS powered by Gulp!

-generator-gulp-angular scaffolds out an AngularJS application with a full featured gulpfile.js wich offers all the tasks for a modern Web development.
+generator-gulp-angular scaffolds an AngularJS application with a full-featured gulpfile.js, giving you immediate out-of-the-box access to all tasks for modern web development.

-I intent to propose a generator with more tools options than any other to ables users to immediatly start a project with the tools he likes like a specific UI framework or a JavaScript preprocessor...
+My intention is to create a generator that gives users total control over their development toolbox so they can immediately start projects with their preferred tools, such as specific UI frameworks or JavaScript preprocessors.

 ## Usage